ying-tang/help-documentation/_gettingstarted/WIP_Skeleton_3.0_Customer_Release_Notes.md

 **Openstack Mitaka Support:**
 Several features are now available based on our move to OpenStack Mitaka.
- * It is now possible to set up autoscaling groups and LBaaS (v2) using Heat templates.
+ * It is now possible to set up autoscaling groups and LBaaS (v2) using Heat templates and the Horizon dashboard.
+ * The Mitaka release introduces the new **aodh** alert service, which will be installed on any environment that has Ceilometer enabled.
  * For more information, please refer to the [OpenStack Mitaka Release Notes](http://releases.openstack.org/mitaka/).

 **Federated Keystone across multiple IBM Blue Box clouds:**